 Without indices, the slice will duplicate the entire list.
 Again, however, this will not perform a deep copy.

-Clone a List Using the List Constructor
+Copy a List Using the List Constructor

 In the world of software design patterns, there’s a creation pattern known as the copy constructor.
 Instead of taking a set of input parameters for construction, a copy constructor takes a reference to an initialized object and produces a copy of it.
 Luckily for us, Python provides a copy constructor for lists: